 If you’re going to be RVing for the winter holiday season, you must spend a little time preparing for the special day.
 No matter how many friends and family are joining you at the campsite to celebrate, it’s a smart idea to take time to prepare for extra guests.

 Here are some tips that should help make the holidays spent in your RV a major success.

 Decorate Your RV

 If you were in a house for the holidays, you’d probably spend some time decorating.
 You should do the same for your RV.
 Decorations can do wonders to get you in the holiday spirit.
 No matter what you celebrate during this time of year, make time to outfit your RV accordingly.

-While you can’t do things like a huge Christmas tree, you can still decorate with lights, window decals, some holiday snacks—like candy canes—and more.
+While you can’t do things like a huge Christmas tree, you can still decorate with outdoor patio lights, window decals, some holiday snacks—like candy canes—and more.
 Don’t forget to do something on the outside, too.
 You can add a wreath to your door or put up some string lights outside and around where you’re parked.

 Less is more when it comes to decorating to celebrate the holidays.
 You just need a few simple touches to transform your RV and impress guests when they arrive.

 Assess Your RV’s Space and Seating

 Before you have company over to your RV, make sure to think about the space you have available and how to utilize it.
 Here are some pre-holiday hosting questions to ask yourself:

 - Do you have enough hooks and hangers for everyone’s coats?